 All contributions are paid into a healthcare fund, which redistributes the money to the health insurers according to their different client profiles.

 Statutory health insurance companies which do not receive enough money from the healthcare fund can require an auxiliary contribution of their members.

 From 1 January 2021 the basic contribution rate amounts to 14.6% of gross salary plus 1.1% by Audi BKK (employee: 7.85%, employer: 7.85%).
 Audi BKK requires an additional auxiliary contribution of only 1.1%.
 Compared to other insurance companies, Audi BKK keeps the contribution rates below-average.
 Contributions are calculated up to €4,837.50 per month.

 The two different health insurance systems in Germany

-- One may contract a private health insurance plan only in certain cases; for example, if one´s salary exceeds a certain amount (2017: 57.600 € per year).
-In private insurance each family member is insured separately.
+- Private health insurance plans can only be accessed in certain cases, for example, if one´s salary exceeds a certain amount (2021: €64,350 per year).
+Under private insurance, each fami-ly member is insured separately.

 The employees of Audi BKK will gladly help you.